 After much consideration and a lot of lead down range, here are my picks for the 5(+) best shotguns for home defense.

-The Remington 870 in all its variations is one of the most popular pump shotguns in American history.
+The Remington 870 in all its variations (frequenlty versions of the Remington 870 Express or 870 Express Tactical) is one of the most popular pump shotguns in American history.
 I would wager that about 60% of the law enforcement market is owned by the venerable 870.

 There’s an economical version of the 870 which is perfect for home defense, coincidentally named, the 870 Hardwood Home Defense.
 This un-bedazzled, wooden-stocked boomer’s street price is well under four bills.